 Skills and competences relevant to a board range of jobs and occupations and within a specific economic sector, context or occupation.

 The standard used in the EURES Standards: ESCO Skills and Competences.

-A list is provided on its website https://ec.europa.eu/esco/portal/skill
+The Skills and Competences codes are given in the following file: EURES ReferenceData File [RD02]